Misandry And The Media, A Case Study-Women Are Smarter Than Men

 If we have people being misinformed in this way and it creates false beliefs in them, we have a serious problem.
 This will bias their treatment of others in the workplace, in the family and at school.
 Furthermore we have seen the negative impact myths like these have on our society.
 Of particular concern, is that this myth women are smarter than men is partly responsible for boy’s lower academic performance in early primary school! (see article about the study).
 Frankly it is simply not good enough that newspapers and journalists are allowed to get away with this sort of reporting.
 It does nothing for society, except divide people along the lines of gender.
 Why we seem to think man-bashing is appropriate in the media and yet we outlaw misogyny is beyond me.
 Perhaps that is because I am not a hypocrite.

-On a closing note, most of the research studies on intelligence have shown no practically significant differences in general intelligence between the genders.
-Where sex differences have been observed, most of the time, a male advantage of between 3-5 IQ points has been found.
+On a closing note, most of the research studies on intelligence have shown no practically significant differences in the average of the general intelligence of the genders.
+Where sex differences have been observed in the average of general intelligence, most of the time, a male advantage of between 3-5 IQ points has been found.
 Nonetheless in some studies a small female advantage has been observed.
-Whichever study you examine, where gender differences in intelligence are recorded, it is important to realise that it is a small average difference and there is enormous overlap in the distributions.
-Practically speaking when observed, the gender differences in mean general intelligence have no real value in everyday life and society.
-So we should avoid making generalisations from them!
+Whichever study you examine, where gender differences in general intelligence are recorded, it is important to realise that it is a small difference in the average and there is enormous overlap in the distributions.
+Practically speaking when observed, individual differences matter much more than sex differences when it comes to intelligence.
+So we should be treating people as individuals!